 What’s it like to use the Shure SM57?

-The microphone is meant to record instruments, but works just fine with vocals.
-The shape differs from a conventional microphone.
-It’s not meant to be handheld.
-Instead, Shure provides a swivel stand adapter, which can be angled to your liking.
-That way, the mic capsule is always directly receiving instrumental soundwaves.
+The shape of the Shure SM57 allows it to be handheld as a vocal mic in a pinch, but Shure provides a swivel stand adapter, which can be angled to your liking.
+That way, the mic capsule is always directly receiving sound waves from the intended source.
 Shure also provides a zippered carrying pouch.
 It’s fine, but unnecessary, seeing how the SM57 is lauded for its toughness.